ryan-haskell/date-format/README.md

         ]

--- Using your formatter, format your date as a string!
+-- With our formatter, we can format any date as a string!

+ourTimezone : Zone
+ourTimezone =
+    utc

+-- 2018-05-20T19:18:24.911Z
+ourPosixTime : Posix
+ourPosixTime =
+    Time.millisToPosix 1526843861289

-yourPrettyDate : String
+ourPrettyDate : String
-yourPrettyDate =
+ourPrettyDate =
-    case Date.fromString "2018-02-05T00:00:00.000" of
-        Ok date ->
-            yourFormatter date

-        Err ->
-            "This shouldn't happen..."
+    ourFormatter ourTimezone ourPosixTime

 ```

-Would make `yourPrettyDate` return:
+Would make `ourPrettyDate` return:

 ```
-"February 5th, 2018" : String
+"May 20th, 2018" : String
 ```